HIGHLIGHTING INVISIBLE BRAIN INJURIES

 When you consider most physical abuse involves blows to the head, face, neck, and strangulation, it’s not surprising.
 But while sports concussion still dominates news headlines, little attention is paid to how common BI is among survivors of IPV.

 Supporting Survivors of Abuse and Brain Injury through Research (SOAR) is working to change that.
-SOAR is a non-profit initiative based in Kelowna, British Columbia, Canada.
+Based in the Okanagan Region of British Columbia, Canada, SOAR is a registered charity, and the only non-profit organization in the country with a singular focus on IPV-BI.
 We work with researchers, health care providers, and community partners to explore the intersection of BI and IPV, and apply scientific evidence to increase awareness, and improve supports and services for survivors.

 What is Intimate Partner Violence (IPV)?